There are plenty of things you can do to get a jump on next year. This will be especially helpful if you have multiple kids.

 - Get a crochet kit.
 The syllabus says that any crochet instruction will do.
 We used the DVD Art of Crochet: 4 Kids, starring cute little boy, Ryan Anderson as the teacher.
 You will also need a ball of yarn and a needle (J size.)

-- OR don’t.
-Many families find that this is way too hard.
-Get a METAL potholder set; the plastic kind break.
+- OR DON’T. Many families find that this is way too hard.
+We didn’t get very far with any kid until they were much older.
+Get a METAL potholder set; the plastic kinds break.

 - The Klutz tissue paper flower craft is out of print.
 Alex Toys has a kit for giant tissue flowers that will last you through several kids.
 It makes 36 flowers.